Goldielockz30/saas-blueprint/README.md

 > 🔐 **Important:** This boilerplate includes a Git hook system that automatically blocks commits containing secrets like `.env`, `.env.local`, or `secrets.toml`.
 > The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-boilerplate.sh`.

 ---

-## 🤝🏾 Need help building with this?

-I offer hands-on guidance to walk you through launching your own app using this boilerplate.
-I also provide done-for-you services that package your app inside my secure, scalable DevSecOps framework so you can launch faster and safer.

-DM me on Instagram [@Goldielockz](https://www.instagram.com/goldielockz) to get started.

----